Pathway to your home

 We can offer additional support to get you tenancy ready

-Read more about how The Pathway Project with Yellow Brick Road Projects can help people who’ve been told they can’t be considered for a property when they’ve applied, because the local authority or housing association doesn’t think they’ll be able to sustain their tenancy.
+Read more about how the Steps to tenancy success programme can help people who’ve been told they can’t be considered for a property when they’ve applied, because we don’t think they’ll be able to sustain their tenancy.

-If you’d like to be considered, please email us to find out more , and let us know how you’d prefer us to get back to you.
+If you’d like to be considered, please email Steps@sovereign.org.uk and let us know how you’d prefer us to get back to you.
 And don’t forget to leave your contact details.

 If you’d like to find out more about renting a home from us, please look at our Renting a home webpage.